Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Anime marathons and themed conventions encourage shared consumption, allowing fans to enjoy their favorite series together.

-Live events offer spaces where fans can exchange ideas, show off costumes, and participate in contests that revive iconic characters.
+In-person events offer spaces where fans can exchange ideas, show costumes and participate in contests that revive iconic characters.

 These activities strengthen the sense of community and collective identity within the otaku movement.